Skip to main content

 • Main beach: All parking available pending snow removal.
 Please follow posted signage in regards to parking when winter weather is expected.
 No fee required.
 Bathrooms open at Seashell, and by the Lady of the Sea monument.

 North Beach: Partially plowed, reduced parking with snowfall.
-Bathroom open (High St), no fee required.
+Bathroom open (High St.), no fee required.

 North Hampton State Beach: Partially plowed, bathrooms closed, no fee required.